ClayTb/jql_plotpy/README.md

 # plotpy
-a python version of plotjuggler
+a python version of [PlotJuggler](https://github.com/facontidavide/PlotJuggler)
 1. using matplotlib and animation
 2. support ros topic, and unix domain socket communication plus